Ghostwriting, editing and administrative services for authors, entrepreneurs and small businesses

 a life preserver on a boat in the water

-Middle age often feels like you are performing a circus-worthy plate-spinning act—one of complete futility.
-In this stage of life, we are sometimes referred to as "the sandwich generation," and rightfully so.
-It is the purgatory that falls between the oblivious youthful naivety of "I have NO idea who I am!" and the "This is who the hell I am, deal with it!" geriatric muse who has learned just to take those plates and say, "Opah!"
+Those of us who have reached mid-life are sometimes called “the sandwich generation,” and rightfully so.
+It is basically the purgatory between the oblivious youthful naivety of “I have NO idea who I am!” and the “This is who the hell I am, now deal with it!” geriatric muse, who has learned to drop the plates and yell, “Opah!” with rebellious glee.

 What is this balance you speak of?